 Linneah Olsen started working at the Well of Life in October of 2017 as a client advocate.

 “I am so excited to have the opportunity to glorify God as I help our clients on their journeys toward health and wholeness.”

 Client Advocate, Clinician’s Assistant

-Koral started working at the Well of Life in June of 2018 as a Client Advocate and Clinician’s Assistant.
+Christina Polito began working at the Well of Life Center as a Client Advocate in August of 2018.

 Critical Care Assistant

 Carolyn started working at the Well of Life in January of 2017 as a Critical Care Assistant.

 “I was called to the Well to help people in their natural healing journey.
 The Well is a special place that possesses brilliantly knowledgeable staff, and it is a privilege to be a part of our clients’ progress in health and healing.
 I feel truly blessed to be here.”

 Laurel came to the Well of Life Center in the summer of 2013 for migraines and irregular periods.
 Laurel started working at the Well of Life in September of 2018 as a Clinician’s Assistant.

 “I have been a long-time client and advocate of the Well of Life.
 I have healed in ways I never thought possible and I am so inspired by the mission the Well is on!”